degreepath/catalog-differ/2017-2018/biology.req.md

 ##  General Requirements for the Major

-All students majoring in biology complete eight biology courses and a year of chemistry (  CHEM 121  ,  CHEM 123  ,  CHEM 126  ; or  CHEM 125  ,  CHEM 126
-; or  CH/BI 125  ,  CH/BI 126  ).
-Note that CHEM 126 and CH/BI 126 have a
-prerequisite of completion of one calculus course.
+All students majoring in biology complete eight biology courses and a year of chemistry (CHEM 121, CHEM 123, CHEM 126; or CHEM 125, CHEM 126; or CH/BI 125, CH/BI 126).
+Note that CHEM 126 and CH/BI 126 have a prerequisite of completion of one calculus course.

 ##  Major Requirements